Meatisdelicious/Meatisdelicious/README.md

 ## About Me
-- I'm currently studying Artificial intelligence at ESME Sudria in France
+- I'm currently studying Artificial Intelligence at ESME Sudria in France
 - I'm passionate about computer science, physics and their applications

 # Git Stats